This Space Alert review was made after playing the game seven times.

-There is a full Space Alert tutorial that comes in the box, so even though it might be a bit confusing at first, going through a practice game will definitely clear some things up.
-It helped us!
+There is a full Space Alert tutorial that comes in the box, so even though it might be a bit confusing at first, going through the practice game(s) helps to clear everything up.

 - The theme of Space Alert is essentially playing as if you were on the Star Trek Enterprise, which is awesome!
 It’s almost impossible not to get into this theme, especially if you’re a fan of one or more of the many TV shows and movies that take place on spaceships.

 - Space Alert can be a bit chaotic, which can make it hard to follow for some players.
-This probably isn’t a great game to play with people who are new to the hobby since there are a lot of moving parts and it’s hard to teach it on the fly.
+This probably isn’t a great game to play with people who are new to the hobby since there are a lot of moving parts and it’s very hard to teach it on the fly.

 - This game was definitely made to be played with four or five players.
 It’s okay at three, but you really want to have as many of the roles filled as you can so you don’t have to worry about controlling the android/dummy player.
 It’s certainly playable with less than four players, but I think it’s just flat-out better at the higher player counts.